Aejohnso/Springboard/Capstone 2 Project/README.md

 Beginning with the VGG-Face pretrained model, I removed the last layer and added two Dense layers.
 The first Dense layer had 100 nodes and the second had 2 nodes.
 I then trained the CNN to distinguish between me and my identical twin brother.
 The final testing accuracy was 88%, with an area under the ROC curve of 0.94.

+Overall, the model failed in cases with bad or inconsistent lighting or sometimes when we were wearing sunglasses.
+Note, however, that the model accurately predicted many images with sunglasses.
+An 88% success rate is still good, at least for identical twins.

 ### Below is the training history.
 The model converged in about 18 epochs.

 ![png](Training_history.png)